EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 *A*[⌊*n* / 2⌋] ≤ *A*[*k*] ≤ *A*[*n* + 1 - ⌊*n* / 2⌋], *k* is between every (*A*[*i*], *A*[*n* + 1 - *i*]) pair of wells.
 If *n* is even, we can put the pipeline anywhere between *A*[*n* / 2] and *A*[*n* / 2 + 1]; if *n* is odd, we must put the pipeline at coordinate *A*[(*n* + 1) / 2].

+So we only need to use the *Select* procedure to find the median of all *y*-coordinates of the wells, which takes linear time.

 ------------------------------------------------------------------------------------------------------------------------